Adapting your home: The bathroom

 How will you stay safe in the bathroom?

-A high number of people experience falls in the bathroom (Stevens, Mahoney and Ehrenreisch, 2014) so it is important to ensure that should you get into difficulty, you have a way of summoning help.
-Portable alarms (usually worn around the neck or on the wrist) are very often not waterproof and so it's advisable to consider either placing the pendant nearby when bathing or having an alternative method of raising an alarm.
+A high number of people experience falls in the bathroom[1] so it is important to ensure that should you get into difficulty that you have a way of summoning help.
+Portable alarms or falls detectors are usually worn around the neck or on the wrist but these are very often not waterproof so are taken off whilst washing.
+For this reason, it's advisable to consider either placing the pendant nearby when bathing or having an alternative method of raising an alarm, such as a voice activated devices.

-If you have sensory problems which affect your ability to detect the temperature of the water in the bath, or need to ensure the water temperature is correct for babies and young children, guidance on how to prevent scalding with the use of equipment can be found under ‘Guide to choosing a product’ in the bathing and toileting page .
+If you have sensory problems which affect your ability to detect the temperature of the water in the bath, or need to ensure the water temperature is correct for babies and young children, guidance on how to use equipment to help prevent scalding can be found on the Living Made Easy website.

 The choice of accessories in the bathroom is important for people with dementia or sight loss.
-The RNIB (2018) recommend that wall tiles should be matt and a different colour to the floor and advise that grab rails and washbasins are a contrasting colour to the wall.
+The RNIB recommend that wall tiles should be matt and a different colour to the floor and advise that grab rails and washbasins are a contrasting colour to the wall.
 They also recommend that contrasting colours are used for the toilet seat.
 You should also consider fitting anti-slip flooring which is matt in colour to reduce glare.
-The Alzheimer’s Society (2015) suggest that switches and controls are familiar and easy to use, a flood prevention plug is fitted to the bath and basin and in addition door locks should be able to be easily opened in the case of an emergency.
-More information can be found in DLF's fact sheet, Living with dementia: showering and bathing.

 Appropriate lighting within a bathroom could help to keep you safe and the lighting level required will differ from person to person.
-The Pocklington Trust (2018) have produced guidance on lighting for people with sight loss.
+The Thomas Pocklington Trust (a charity and advocate of equality for blind and partially sighted people) have produced a Lighting Guide, endorsed by the Institution of Lighting Professionals, to help visually impaired people improve lighting at home to enable their independent.

 Disruption to your home